intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 of the liaison manager to ensure appropriate communication between the organisations (see {{Section 3 of RFC4052}}) even if no response is sent.

+Sometimes liaison statements sent from other SDOs may cover topics that are relevant for research done in the IRTF.
+In this case the IAB might consult with the IRTF chair who might choose to forward them to a specific IRTF research group.
+The IRTF chair as a member of IAB can work with the IAB, as well as potentially specific IRTF research group chairs, to decide whether the response liaison statement is needed.
+Note that the IRTF works closely with IETF but does not develop standards itself and therefore usually formal liaison communication is not needed.
+Coordination with groups in the IRTF can be done though public mailing list without the need for a formal liaison relationship.

 ## Changes compared to RFC4053

 The mayor change in this revision of the document is that all tooling details have been removed.